 IELTS is recognised by universities, regulatory bodies, immigration authorities and companies in many countries around the world.
 This includes universities in non-English speaking countries where a course may be delivered in English.
 There are over 1,100 test centres in over 140 countries.

-OET is recognised by healthcare regulatory bodies and Higher Education healthcare educators in Australia, New Zealand, Singapore, Dubai, and Namibia.
-There are over 80 test venues in 35 countries.
+OET is recognised by healthcare regulatory bodies and Higher Education healthcare educators, including those in the UK, Ireland, Australia, New Zealand, Singapore, Dubai, Ukraine and Namibia.
+There are over 115 test centres in 40 countries.

 - Numbers of test takers

-Over 3 million people took IELTS in the past year, compared to around 25,000 for the OET.
+Over 3 million people took IELTS in the past year, compared to the tens of thousands taking OET.
 This reflects the size and reach of the global Higher Education market on the one hand and the specialist nature of the OET on the other.
-Until now, the main market for OET has been those professionals wishing to work in Australia.

-IELTS has a global infrastructure developed around preparing learners to take the test, including universities, private language schools, published materials, online content, and thousands of teachers and writers.
+IELTS has a global infrastructure developed around preparing learners to take the test, including universities, specialist training organisations, private language schools, published materials, online content, and thousands of teachers and writers.